Tyler-OBrien/personal_website/content/posts/2022/06/29/Building-a-Cloudflare-Pages-Clone/index.md

 This website with automatic deployments via CouchDB Pages can be found at https://github.com/Tyler-OBrien/Personal-Website-CouchDB-Pages

 Building this was fun, CouchDB is graceful with its setup and responses, and is fun to build around.
 Continuous Delivery/Integration can be set up [quite easily](https://github.com/Tyler-OBrien/Personal-Website-CouchDB-Pages/blob/master/.github/workflows/couchdb_deploy.yml) with the CLI tool.
 This setup has a surprisingly small footprint.
 The only thing I worry about is the loss of one location causing regional issues that would be hard to verify, Datadog helps a bit with its many locations, but not entirely.

+Update: tobrien.dev is now the home of this, instead of tobrien.me.